ianunay/mock-node/README.md

-# Frontnode
+# Mock-Node
-A nodejs based extendable webserver with a reverse proxy, load balancer and caching
+A nodejs based mocking solution with a http api and a super intuitive interface

 Frontnode is an easy to setup webserver, you can configure routes, nodes and callbacks to control the requests and handle them appropriately.